 Mr. Ascher has represented corporate and individual clients in a wide range of complex commercial litigation, including through trial, in both federal and state court and administrative proceedings.
 Mr. Ascher’s practice focuses on civil litigation, including contract, profit participation, trade secrets, and other intellectual property disputes.
 In addition, Mr. Ascher has significant experience in litigating founder disputes and First Amendment cases.

-Mr. Ascher was named to Variety’s Legal Impact Report in 2021 and 2022, and has been recognized as a Benchmark Litigation 2022 “Future Star” in New York, a Law360 2020 “Rising Star” in the Media & Entertainment category, and has been recognized by The Best Lawyers in America® as “One to Watch” in Entertainment and Sports Law by The Best Lawyers in America®.
+Mr. Ascher was named to Variety’s Legal Impact Report in 2021 and 2022, and has been recognized as a Benchmark Litigation 2022 “Future Star” in New York, a Law360 2020 “Rising Star” in the Media & Entertainment category, and a 2021 and 2022 “One to Watch” in Entertainment and Sports Law by The Best Lawyers in America®.
 He has also been named as one of two Rising Stars in the Media and Entertainment category and recognized nationally in the United States category by Euromoney Legal Media Group.
 In addition, he was part of the team that earned recognition in Daily Journal’s 2020 “Top Verdicts” for a bench trial win for AMC Networks in a profit participation case concerning The Walking Dead.

 Representative matters include: